BOGO Audio CD SALE: Order one to get both CDs. June 2018

-What's cool here is that actually, you can have the children practice without needing to use paper and ink because the PDF files are all interactive, like our downloads (see note above).
+What's cool here is that actually, you can have your children practice without needing to use paper and ink because the PDF files are all interactive, like our downloads (see note above).
 The practice Spelling words came from the Living My Religion catechism series and the LaSalle Catholic Readers.

 See an explanation of our PrintNPractice interactive printable worksheets and coloring pages here.

 Once you have a good catechism for children (my favorite is Jesus Comes - Our Holy Faith series) all other Catholic books can be compared to it.

 Why?
-Simply because all books can be compared to the Ten Commandments and the Apostles' Creed - our main beliefs.
+Simply because all books can be compared to the Ten Commandments and the Apostles' Creed - our main Catholic beliefs.
 All large decisions in life can be compared to the basic Catholic beliefs.
 This certitude makes using Catholic values so much easier which is the main reason we chose to homeschool.

 Catholic homeschool curriculum can be the very best place to start whether in accredited homeschool programs or not; but how do you find the good books?

 Does the catechism that you use teach these truths?

-First Communion is usually the first sacrament studied in a Catholic homeschool.
+First Communion is usually the first sacrament studied in Catholic homeschool.
 You'll want to have books that support what the children learn like little saints and prayer books.

 If your children have already received their First Communion, they'll still need to know the same basics.
 We have printable worksheets to copy the answers, audio downloads to memorize them, and beautiful Catholic coloring pages that help children love Jesus, Mary, and the saints.
 They can even be used for handwriting class.

 Homeschool is geared toward learning the

 Reading little books or stories from the Catholic Bible and the different Catholic saints really fill out the school day.
 Children learn to love the people in the Bible and the saints from history just as they like learning about their relatives and friends in a photo album.
 I have a short reading list here.